RedisLabs/redislabs-docs/content/embeds/cluster-setup.md

     ![Redis Enterprise Software admin credentials](/images/rs/getstarted-admincredentials.png?width=600)

-    These credentials are also for the connections to the REST API.
+    These credentials are also used for connections to the REST API.

 1. Click **OK** to confirm that you are aware of the replacement of the HTTPS SSL/TLS certificate on the node, and proceed through the browser warning.